ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 * Operator requirements:
 : These requirements are collected from the operators.
 They are functional requirements derived from the operators' use cases.
-Some of the more specific semantic requirements were identified as {{!RFC8345}} gaps during the Hackathons with Operators and added as specific semantic requirements to the operator use cases.
+Some of the more specific semantic requirements were identified as {{!RFC8345}} gaps during the Hackathons with operators and added as specific semantic requirements to the operator use cases.

 * Design requirements:
 : These are the requirements derived from the operator requirements and although there is some duplication,